-Old English sciell, scill, Anglian scell "seashell, eggshell," related to Old English scealu "shell, husk," from Proto-Germanic *skaljo "piece cut off; shell; scale" (source also of West Frisian skyl "peel, rind," Middle Low German schelle "pod, rind, egg shell," Gothic skalja "tile"), with the shared notion of "covering that splits off," from PIE root *skel- (1) "to cut."
+"hard outer covering," Middle English shel, shelle, from Old English sciell, scill, Anglian scell "seashell; eggshell," which is related to Old English scealu "shell, husk," from Proto-Germanic *skaljo "piece cut off; shell; scale" (source also of West Frisian skyl "peel, rind," Middle Low German schelle "pod, rind, egg shell," Gothic skalja "tile"), with the shared notion of "covering that splits off," from PIE root *skel- (1) "to cut."
 Italian scaglia "chip" is from Germanic.

-1560s, "to remove (a nut, etc.) from a shell," from shell (n.).
-The meaning "to bombard with shells" is first attested 1856.
-To shell out "disburse" (1801) is a figurative use from the image of extracting nuts.
+1560s, "to remove (a nut, etc.) from its shell," from shell (n.).
+The general sense of "remove or strip off the outer covering of" is by 1690s.
+It also can mean "enclose in a case" (1630s).
+The military meaning "bombard with shells" is attested by 1856.
+To shell out "disburse, hand over, deliver" (1801) is a figurative slang use from the image of extracting nuts.
 Related: Shelled; shelling.